neondatabase-labs/neon-auth-demo-app/README.md

 ## Local Development Setup

-### 1. Set up Neon Identity
+### 1. Set up Neon Auth

 1. Create a new Neon project or use an existing one
-2. Navigate into Neon Identity
+2. Navigate into Neon Auth
-3. Click "Connect" and go through the OAuth flow until your Neon Identity integration is set
+3. Click "Connect" and go through the OAuth flow until your Neon Auth integration is set

 ### 2. Get your Stack Auth keys